ucan-wg/invocation/README.md

 # 4 Isolated Capabilities

 It is often important to be able to reference a specific capability in isolation, disentangling it from the its sibling capabilities and other configuration.
-This is important for being able to reference a specific Capabilty in Results, promise pipelining, logging, and for building external caches.
+This is important for being able to reference a specific Capability in Results, promise pipelining, logging, and for building external caches.

 | Field | Type     | Description                                            | Required |
 |-------|----------|--------------------------------------------------------|----------|